Mininet-Optical/mininet-optical/INSTALL.md

 <name: t1-monitor, component: t1, mode: in>:
 <name: t2-monitor, component: t2, mode: in>:
 ```

-As no signals have been launched and no configuration has been set, the OSNR command doesn't display
+Since no signals have been launched and no configuration has been set, the OSNR command doesn't display
 anything.

 We can try to ping the hosts, but this will not succeed:

 ```
 mininet-optical> pingall
 *** Ping: testing ping reachability